Cross-Document Validation: Beyond OCR & IDP

 Amount discrepancy detection.
 Systematic comparison of amounts across quotes, purchase orders, contracts, and invoices.
 Tolerance threshold configurable by the client (zero, 1%, fixed amount).

 Legal capacity verification.
-Is the contract signatory the director listed on the registration certificate?
+Is the contract signatory the officer listed on the Articles of Incorporation?
 If not, does the file contain a valid power of attorney as of the signing date?
 Does the scope of the delegation cover the type of transaction?

 Real-time enrichment.
-Registration number verification against the government business registry, beneficial ownership register consultation, address verification against the national address database.
+EIN verification against the state business registry, FinCEN beneficial ownership registry consultation, address verification against the USPS address database.
 These checks execute automatically, with no human intervention.

 Custom business rules.
 Each client can define their own verification rules.
 A financing organization will set a maximum financed-amount-to-revenue ratio.
-A bank will configure KYC checks according to its acceptance policy.
+A bank will configure KYC checks according to its BSA compliance program.
 A property manager will set acceptable income-to-rent ratios.

 Measured Results